Proxy management

 Read featurePlatform coverage

 Crawlora focuses on platform-specific APIs where structured data matters more than raw HTML.
-Start with the Google Search API, Google Maps API, TikTok API, YouTube API, App Store API, Google Play API, marketplace APIs, and finance data endpoints.
+Start with the Google Search API, Google Trends API, Google Maps API, Geocoding API, JustWatch API, Airbnb API, TripAdvisor API, Zillow API, TikTok API, YouTube API, App Store API, Google Play API, Spotify and podcast APIs, Shop.app and marketplace APIs, and finance data endpoints.

 Creator research, comments, transcripts, trend analysis, campaign monitoring